 "Shine Theory" is the practice of valuing collaboration over competition with other women.
 It's a mutual, intentional decision to invest deeply and richly in one another.
 This idea is based on the belief that perhaps there's more to be gained from sharing, lifting one another up, and working together than in envy, jealousy, and competition.

-Believe it or not, there is room for us all to shine, and when we lift each other up, celebrate our successes and truly collaborate for the growth of one another, magic happens!
+Believe it or not, there is room for us all to shine.
+When we lift each other up, celebrate our successes and truly collaborate for the growth of one another, magic happens!

-Since I've been working in natural haircare, I do experience this.
-While I love rocking my natural, gorgeous curls, I understand that not every African-American woman feels the same.
-Some women don’t want to wear a natural style.
-Some love weaves, wigs, braids, and protective styles.
-Some love chemically enhanced hair.
-Some love traditional afros.
-And that’s okay.
-I want to encourage you to break down the barriers that you see in your everyday life -- especially barriers between you and other women of color.
+Break down the barriers you see in your everyday life -- especially barriers between you and other women of color.
 We need to rise up together if we’re ever going to make big changes happen culturally.

 Embrace mentorship: Build relationships amongst your peers.
 We're often looking for mentors, but there are people right in front of you with whom you can share, grow and learn.
 Reach out to find a mentor and reach back to mentor someone else.